Vasool Raja MBBS: Plot

 Rajaraman, nicknamed "Vasool Raja," is a local don in Chennai who makes a living by extorting money from people with the help of his right-hand man, Vatti.
 Given that his father, Sriman Venkataraman, had wished for him to be a doctor, he creates the faux Venkataraman Charitable Hospital, and pretends to live in accordance with this wish.

 One year later, Raja's plan goes awry when Venkataraman meets an old acquaintance, Dr. Vishwanathan.
 The two men decide to get Raja married to Vishwanathan's daughter, Dr. Janaki, aka "Paapu."
 At this point, the truth about Raja is revealed.
 Vishwanathan insults Raja's parents and ridicules them for being ignorant of Raja's real life.
 Venkataraman and Kasturi, who are both aghast and heartbroken, disown Raja and leave for their village.

-Raja decides that the only way to redeem himself and gain revenge for the humiliation suffered by his father is to become a doctor.
+Raja decides that the only way to redeem himself and gain revenge for the humiliation suffered by his father is to become a real doctor.
 He goes to a medical college to obtain an MBBS degree.

 With the help of Vatti and others, Raja gains admission to the SLR Institute of Medical Sciences.
 Upon admission, he again encounters Vishwanathan, who is the college dean.
 His success there becomes dependent upon the coerced help of Margabandhu, a faculty member of the college.
 While Raja's skills as a medical doctor are minimal, he transforms those around him with the "Kattipudi Vaithiyam" ("hugging therapy"), a method of comfort taught to Raja by his mother.
 Despite the school's emphasis on mechanical, impersonal, and often bureaucratic relationships between doctors and patients, Raja constantly seeks to impose a more empathetic regimen.
-To this end, he defies all convention by treating a brain-dead man as if the man were able to perceive and understand normally.
+To this end, he defies all convention by treating a brain-dead man Anand as if the man were able to perceive and understand normally.